JuanCortabarria/JuanCortabarria/README.md

 ### About Me 👨‍💻

-I'm a dedicated Software Engineering student at ORT University Uruguay with a deep passion for the intersection of technology and intelligence.
-My primary interests lie in Artificial Intelligence, Machine Learning, and Mobile Development.
-I thrive on solving complex problems and turning innovative ideas into practical, high-quality software.
+I'm a dedicated Software Engineering student at ORT University Uruguay with a deep passion for Artificial Intelligence, Machine Learning, and Mobile Development.
+I am currently honing my skills in Python for data science and AI.
+My goal is to find an opportunity where I can contribute to challenging projects, learn from experienced mentors, and grow into a versatile Senior Developer capable of building high-quality, intelligent software.

-I'm currently honing my skills in Python and its powerful ecosystem for data science and AI, while continuously exploring modern web frameworks.
-I am actively on the lookout for exciting opportunities to contribute to meaningful projects and grow as a developer in a real-world environment.

-Looking forward, my long-term aspiration is to grow into a versatile Senior Developer, capable of architecting robust solutions and leading impactful projects.
-I am actively seeking opportunities where I can apply my skills, learn from experienced mentors, and contribute meaningfully to an innovative team.
 ---

 ### 🛠️ My Tech Stack